Floating Wind, By Royal Appointment: UK Edges Closer to Dedicated Tenders

 France is planning three dedicated floating wind tenders of 250 megawatts each.
 It will have a higher ceiling price on bids in acknowledgement that the technology still has some cost reduction ahead of it.
 The ball could be rolling on the first of this trio next year.

-Albert Winnemuller is head of floating wind at turbine OEM MHI Vestas.
-He told GTM discussions about tweaking the U.K.’s CFD for floating had already begun.
+Albert Winnemuller is head of floating wind at turbine manufacturer MHI Vestas.
+He told GTM discussions about tweaking the U.K.’s CFD for floating wind had already begun.
 Between that and the progress in France, costs could diminish rapidly.

 “[The French tender] has a higher ceiling price on the tariff for the auction, but it’s still an auction so there will be competitive pricing.
-The prices will definitely fall very quickly if these countries can support it until we get to comparable cost levels as fixed-bottom,” said Winnemuller.
+The prices will definitely fall very quickly if these countries can support it, until we get to comparable cost levels as fixed-bottom,” said Winnemuller.

-He doesn’t think floating costs will ever fall below that of monopile-based projects but can see a time where floating can replace more expensive jacket foundations for sites with poor soil conditions.
+He doesn’t think floating costs will ever fall below those of monopile-based projects but can see a time where floating can replace more expensive jacket foundations for sites with poor soil conditions.
 Winnemuller also points out that comparing the costs of fixed and floating directly isn’t entirely a worthwhile process given that floating wind opens reams of new potential capacity in deeper waters.

 He and RenewableUK’s Williams agree that if increasing offshore wind targets, in the U.K. and across Europe, are to be met, floating wind will be essential.

+A spokesperson for the U.K. Department of Business, Energy and Industrial Strategy told GTM: “Our CFD program promotes a competitive market for clean, green electricity.
+To ensure CFDs continue to contribute to our ambitious new offshore wind target of 40 gigawatts of capacity by 2030, we keep it under regular review and will consider innovative new technologies, such as floating wind.”

 Amending the existing structure of the CFDs might be easier said than done.
-A consultation on the next round (scheduled for Autumn 2021) is planned in the New Year.
-An innovation pot will feature highly and there will also be calls for the frequency of auctions to be increased from the current biannual pattern.
-Brexit continues to be a drain on time and finding space on the timetable to amend its underpinning legislation could be tricky.
+A consultation on the next round (scheduled for autumn 2021) is planned in the new year.
+An innovation pot will feature highly, and there will also be calls for the frequency of auctions to be increased from the current biannual pattern.
+Brexit continues to be a drain on time, and finding room in the timetable to amend its underpinning legislation could be tricky.
 This will be the first test on the strength of the government’s offshore wind resolve.